cawoodm/powowshell/README.md

 The software is pre-alpha, proof of concept, cutting (bleeding) edge technology but for the brave:

 1. Clone this repository with git: `git clone https://cawoodm/powowshell.git`
-2. Install electron: `npm install -g electron`
-3. Run the IDE with `npm start` or `electron `.`
-4. You can also run `install.cmd` and then play with the `pow` commands in powershell to build and run example pipelines
+2. Run `install` and then play with the `pow` commands in powershell to build and run the example pipelines
+3. To use the IDE, install electron: `npm install -g electron`
+4. Run the IDE with `npm start` or `electron `.`

 ## Examples
 This repo includes an 2 example pipelines in `./examples/` as well as a bunch of components.

-Install the `pow` cmdlet with install.cmd and then fire up `powershell` to begin.

 If you type `pow version` you should see version information and `pow help` will get you started with commands.